neildawson/neildawson.github.io/_work/storystudio.md

 ### Learning by doing

-One of our design principles said to avoid boring kids with up-front lessons; let them make mistakes, and use those as **teaching opportunities**.
+One of our design principles said to avoid boring kids with up-front lessons; let them make mistakes, and use those as <mark>teaching opportunities</mark>.
 We identified five such opportunities, each triggering a tip explaining what happened and how to fix it.

 ![Teaching opportunity]({{ "/assets/storystudio/teaching.jpg" | absolute_url }})
 <span class="post-meta">Here the user has played a very short movie, so we teach them how to make it longer</span>